box/developer.box.com/guides/internal-documentation/architecture/sources.md

-A set of sources, managed by technical publications team (in collaboration with the developer relations team) and other teams, is used to build the content for Box developer documentation documentation.
+A set of sources, managed by technical publications team (in collaboration with the developer relations team) and other teams, is used to build the content for Box developer documentation.
 The sources are stored in GitHub repositories.

 <ImageFrame center shadow border>